Πολιτισμοί, Μεταναστεύσεις, Σύνορα - MigBord2019

-1. First, fill in and submit the registration form.
+1. First, fill in and submit the registration form for the Summer School.
 (In the last field ‘Any additional info’ please mention that you intend to appply for a scholarship).

-2. Secondly, fill in the online application form which is available here.
+2. Secondly, fill in an online scolarship application form which will soon be available.
 In there, you have to submit your motivation letter where you will explain the reasons why you are interested to apply for a ascholarship.

-3. A reference letter is also required, but this should be sent separately by email to firstname.lastname@example.org directly by your supervisor/professor.
-The reference letter should be sent till 30 April 2018, at the latest
+3. A reference letter is also required, but this should be sent separately by email to email@example.com directly by your supervisor/professor.
+The reference letter should be sent till 15 April 2019, at the latest.

 The selection will be based on the applicant's academic performance and motivation but priority will be given to:

-b) those coming from Eastern European, Asian and African countries.
+a) applicants coming from Eastern European, Asian and African countries &

 - What should I state in 'education qualifications', 'relative experience' and 'professional status' fields of the application form?